 The NGSS Network States and Partners support the creation of resources to help educators and administrators as they plan and develop systems of implementation of the Next Generation Science Standards.
 See below for links to download these materials.
 These resources are generally provided under a Creative Commons Attribution License.
 Under this license, with proper attribution, educators may use or adapt materials.
 See specific resources for any exceptions for licensing.
 Also note that these resources are intended as drafts that will continually be improved as the NGSS Network receives feedback on their effectiveness.

 The Educators Evaluating the Quality of Instructional Products (EQuIP) Rubric for science provides criteria by which to measure the alignment and overall quality of lessons and units with respect to the NGSS.
-The purpose of the rubric and review process is to: (1) provide constructive criterion-based feedback to developers; (2) review existing instructional materials to determine what revisions are needed; and (3) identify exemplars/models for teachers’ use within and across states.
+The purpose of the rubric and review process is to: (1) review existing lessons and units to determine what revisions are needed; (2) provide constructive criterion-based feedback and suggestions for improvement to developers; (3) identify exemplars/models for teachers’ use within and across states; and (4) to inform the development of new lessons and units.

 State Science Education Standards Comparison Tool: (Fillable PDF) (Word)